harman7707/github-portfolio/README.md

 📧 harmanjot17singh@gmail.com
 🔗 [LinkedIn](https://linkedin.com/in/harman-jot-singh) • [GitHub](https://github.com/harman7707)

-MSc Computer Science candidate (GPA 8.7/10, Lakehead University) with 1+ year of enterprise experience at Genpact, where I built internal tooling and supported a HighRadius platform implementation for Becton Dickinson (Fortune 500).
+MSc Computer Science candidate with 1+ year of enterprise experience at Genpact, where I built internal tooling and supported a HighRadius platform implementation for Becton Dickinson (Fortune 500).
 My work spans full-stack web development, deep learning and computer vision, API-driven automation, and data analysis and reporting.
 Comfortable working across the stack, reading unfamiliar codebases, and applying AI-assisted development tools in daily workflows.

 Seeking a **software developer, data analyst, or IT role** where I can contribute technically from day one.
-Eligible to work in Canada.

 ---